richyen/richyen.github.io/_posts/2026-03-30-plan_cache_mode.markdown

 # Introduction

 Most PostgreSQL users use prepared statements as a way to boost performance and prevent SQL injection.
-Fewer people know that PostgreSQL silently changes the execution plan for prepared statements after exactly five executions.
+Fewer people know that the query planner silently changes the execution plan for prepared statements after exactly five executions.

 This behavior often surprises engineers because a query plan can suddenly shift—sometimes dramatically, even though the query itself hasn’t changed.
-The reason lies in PostgreSQL’s handling of custom plans vs generic plans, controlled by the parameter `plan_cache_mode`.
+The reason lies in the planner’s handling of custom plans vs generic plans, controlled by the parameter `plan_cache_mode`.

 ---

 # Custom Plans vs Generic Plans

-When a prepared statement is executed with parameters, PostgreSQL has two choices:
+When a prepared statement is executed with parameters, the planner has two choices:

 1.  **Custom Plan:** Generated using the actual parameter values.
 It is potentially optimal for that specific execution but requires planning overhead every time.
 2.  **Generic Plan:** Planned once without knowing specific parameter values.
 It is reused for all subsequent executions to save planning overhead.

-By default, PostgreSQL runs in `plan_cache_mode = auto`.
-In this mode, PostgreSQL uses custom plans for the first five executions.
+By default, `plan_cache_mode` is set to `auto`.
+In this mode, the planner uses custom plans for the first five executions.
 On the `sixth` execution, it compares the average cost of those custom plans against the estimated cost of a generic plan.
-If the generic plan is deemed "cheaper" or equal, PostgreSQL switches to it permanently for that session.
+If the generic plan is deemed "cheaper" or equal, the planner switches to it permanently for that session.

 ---